YWCA Youth Program Volunteers and Program Coordinator

 Guide to High School supports Grade 7 students in their transition to high school with a focus on social and emotional health.

-Guide to High School is a free after-school program that operates in schools across Vancouver and Surrey.
+Guide to High School is a free after-school program that operates in schools across Burnaby, Richmond, and Surrey.
 The goal of the program is to support students in their transition to high school by discussing topics such as social media, managing stress, making friends, resisting peer pressure, speaking up against bullying, and other topics related to the high school experience.

 Register now